Peggy Carter (Marvel Cinematic Universe): Helping Steve Rogers

-After Rogers' best friend Bucky Barnes is captured by Hydra, Rogers has Carter and Howard Stark fly him behind enemy lines to mount a solo rescue attempt, which succeeds.
-After Rogers returns, Carter, who has developed feelings for him, catches him kissing another woman, prompting her to angrily fire bullets at Rogers' new shield.
-Using information extracted from Arnim Zola, the final Hydra stronghold is located, and Rogers leads an attack to stop Johann Schmidt from using weapons of mass destruction on America's cities.
+Carter and Rogers reunite in Italy during his USO tour.
+After Rogers' best friend Bucky Barnes is captured by Hydra, Rogers has Carter and Howard Stark fly him behind enemy lines to mount a solo rescue attempt for Barnes and hundreds of other POWs, which succeeds.
+Returning to SSR Headquarters in London, England, Carter and Rogers develop feelings for each other, but Carter catches him being kissed by another woman, prompting her to become jealous and angrily fire bullets at Rogers' new shield when he shows it to her.

+Carter, Rogers and his Howling Commandos continue to work together on numerous missions to defeat Hydra.
+When Barnes falls to his death while capturing Arnim Zola, Carter comforts Rogers.
+Zola's interrogation reveals the final Hydra stronghold, where Rogers leads an attack to stop Johann Schmidt from using weapons of mass destruction on America's cities.
 Rogers and Carter kiss before he climbs aboard Schmidt's aircraft as it takes off.

-After Schmidt is teleported away by the Tesseract, (Note: In Avengers: Infinity War it was reavled that Johann Schmidt was teleported to Vormir.)
-Rogers, seeing no way to land the plane without the risk of detonating its weapons, radios the tearful Carter and says goodbye to her before crashing in the Arctic.
-Stark later recovers the Tesseract from the ocean floor but is unable to locate Rogers or the aircraft, presuming him dead.
+Carter later receives a radio transmission from Rogers, who reports Schmidt's death and that the plane is too damaged to land without the risk of detonating its weapons.
+The pair say their goodbyes, promising to dance with each other, before Rogers crashes the aircraft into the Arctic.
+With Rogers and the wreck unable to be recovered, Rogers is presumed dead, and Carter keeps an old photo of Rogers before his transformation as a loving keepsake.